MikeDigitize/JSFundamentals/README.md

 ```

-In the above the function foo has access to the variable <code>a</code> from its parent scope.
-This access is set in the compilation stage, so <code>a</code> is lexically scoped to the function foo.
-When foo is called, the JavaScript engine looks up <code>a</code> in its immediate scope through its variable environment.
-It won't find it, so will then look it up against foo's parent scope, the function bar, where it will find it, and can log its value.
+In the above the function <code>foo</code> has access to the variable <code>a</code> from its parent scope.
+This access is set in the compilation stage, so <code>a</code> is lexically scoped to the function <code>foo</code>.
+When <code>foo</code> is called, the JavaScript engine looks up <code>a</code> in its immediate scope through its variable environment.
+It won't find it, so will then look it up against its parent scope, the function <code>bar</code>, where it will find it, and can log its value.
 This is, in very simple terms, a closure.
-The function foo has closed over the scope of the function bar (and anything in bar's parent scope, and so on until it reaches the global scope) and retains access to any variables in its scope.
+The function <code>foo</code> has closed over the scope of the function <code>bar</code> (and anything in bar's parent scope, and so on until it reaches the global scope) and retains access to any variables in its scope.

-The code above might help illustrate closures in their most simple form but it doesn't demonstrate their usefulness as a pattern, not without a small modification.
+The code illustrates closures in their most literal form but it doesn't demonstrate their usefulness, not without a small modification.
 In JavaScript functions are first class values, which means they are treated like all other values and can be passed as arguments into and returned from functions.
 Consider the following, a modified version of the previous code example:

 ```javascript
 function bar() {